Stage 2 Fire Restrictions Enacted for Western Boulder County; Stage 1 Fire Restrictions Enacted for Eastern Boulder County.

 Assessment Rate

-The Assessment Rate below reflects rates for the 2024 tax year that impacted tax bills paid in 2025.
-For tax year 2025 that will impact taxes paid in 2026, the residential assessment rates have not yet been finalized.
-We will update this page when we hear the final rates from the State.
-For more information on the 2025 assessment rates, please visit the Division of Property Taxation’s Assessment Rates web page.
+The Assessment Rates below reflect rates for the tax years 2025 and 2026.
+These rates will impact taxes paid in 2026 and 2027.
+For more information on the 2025 and 2026 assessment rates, please visit the Division of Property Taxation’s Assessment Rates web page.

 Property Tax Calculations